FeatureBaseDB/featurebase-docs/docs/sql-guide/examples/sql-eg-insert/sql-eg-insert-all-datatypes.md

 A BULK INSERT statement requires the following to successfully INSERT values to SETQ data types:
 * MAP clause numeric identifier for:
-  * SETQ data type uses SET to correspond with the array of values in the data source
+  * SETQ data type uses SET to correspond with the array of values in the data source (e.g., IDSET instead of IDSETQ)
   * TIMESTAMP
 * TRANSFORM clause that combines above MAP values: `TUPLE(@<timestamp-map-id>,@<setq-map-identifier>)`